immcantation/shazam/docs/vignettes/Baseline-Vignette.md

 Mutations are counted by these functions separately for complementarity determining (CDR) and framework (FWR) regions.
 The `regionDefinition` argument defines whether these regions are handled separately, and where the boundaries lie.
-There are two built-in region definitions in the `shazam` package, both dependent upon the V segment being IMGT-gapped:
+There are several built-in region definitions in the `shazam` package, both dependent upon the V segment being IMGT-gapped:

 *  `IMGT_V`: All regions in the V segment, excluding CDR3, grouped as either CDR or FWR.
-*  `IMGT_V_BY_REGIONS`: The CDR1, CDR2, CDR3, FWR1, FWR and FWR3 regions
+*  `IMGT_V_BY_REGIONS`: The CDR1, CDR2, FWR1, FWR and FWR3 regions
     in the V segment (no CDR3) treated as individual regions.
+*   `IMGT_VDJ`: All regions, including CDR3 and FWR4, grouped as
+    either CDR or FWR.
+This `RegionDefinition` is initially empty, and one is created on the fly for each set of clonally related sequences.
+*   `IMGT_VDJ_BY_REGIONS`: CDR1, CDR2, CDR3, FWR1, FWR, FWR3 and FWR4 regions
+    treated as individual regions.
+This `RegionDefinition` is initially empty, and one is created on the fly for each set of clonally related sequences.

 Users may define other region sets and boundaries by creating a custom `RegionDefinition` object.